 - Schimmel/Conrades Science Center (2004, for Paul ’62 and Cleo Ritz ’62 Schimmel, and for George ’61 and Patsy Belt ’63 Conrades.)

 - Smith Hall (1968, for Elden T. Smith ’32, OWU’s 11th president, and Betty Nilson Smith ’36.
 The residence hall contains two wings, Smith East and Smith West.
-The Department of Public Safety is located in the lobby.)
+It was completely renovated between 2019 and 2021 as part of OWU's Residential Renewal initiative.
+It houses incoming first-year students.)

 - Student Observatory (1897)